 Great way to get more Brand mentions

-Google loves brands and blogging can help you position your brand in front of more eyes and this can lead to social media engagement (likes, comments, tweets) and mentions of your brand in places that it would be impossible without blogging.
+Google loves brands and blogging can help you position your brand in front of more eyes and this can lead to social media engagement (likes, comments, tweets) and mentions of your brand in places that would be impossible without blogging.

-Great method to demonstrate your Expertise (EAT).
+A great method to demonstrate your Expertise (EAT).

-One of the factors that Google is looking while accessing the value of a website is Expertise – Authority – Trustworthiness (EAT).
+One of the factors that Google is looking at while accessing the value of a website is Expertise – Authority – Trustworthiness (EAT).

 If you maintain an active blog, you have the opportunity to show to your visitors (and the World) that you are an expert (E) on your chosen topics.